wistia/wistia-open-docs/_posts/2012-07-02-mailchimp.md

+---
-# Integrating Your Wistia Video With a MailChimp Email Campaign
+title: Integrating Your Wistia Video With a MailChimp Email Campaign
+category: Integrations
+---

+#

 `<style float-left>`[{{:mchimp.png]({{ site.url }}/{{ page.lang }}/http://mailchimp.com/.html)`</style>`[MailChimp]({{ site.url }}/{{ page.lang }}/http://mailchimp.com/.html) is our favorite email marketing system.
 When we need to send an email to our wonderful customers, and don't want it to get stuck in spam filters, we use MailChimp.